indiqusdocs/apiculus/docs/APIs/apioverview.md

 # API Overview

 Apiculus supports (basic) account and access management using REST API.
-The details are as follow:
+The details are as follows:

 ```jsx
 API endpoint URL: https://<api_url>